-- 1. The Chairman and/or the District Officer shall be responsible to the Board for all matters regarding any employees. - 2.
+- 1. The Chairman and/or the Vice Chairman or other person appointed by the Board shall be responsible to the Board for all matters regarding any employees. - 2.
 The Board's approval shall be required for the employment of additional permanent staff. - 3.
 The Chairman and/or the District Officer shall have the authority to employ temporary staff and replace permanent staff provided the employment costs are contained within the Expenditure Estimates/Budgets approved by the Board and to take disciplinary action against (including the dismissal of) Board employees.